-Mr. Cassidy was a partner at WilmerHale until 2007, where he was leader of the firm’s International Practice Group and the Trade Group.
-After establishing his own law firm, he joined Cassidy Levy & Winton LLP when it was established in early 2009.
+Mr. Cassidy was a partner at WilmerHale where he was leader of the firm’s International Practice Group and the Trade Group.
+Mr. Cassidy joined Cassidy Levy Kent (USA) LLP when it was established in early 2011.

 - Listed as a leader in the field of International Trade: Trade Remedies & Trade Policy in the 2008 edition of Chambers Global: The World’s Leading Lawyers

 - Recognized for his exceptional international trade practice in the 2006 and 2007 editions of Chambers USA: America’s Leading Lawyers for Business